maradens/apachecloudstack/README.md

-I can definitely help you improve your README.
-The revised version below is more detailed and user-friendly, providing a clearer step-by-step guide for a general audience.
-It includes a table of contents, descriptive headings, and explanations for each command to make the installation process more understandable.

 # Apache CloudStack Installation Guide

 This README provides a comprehensive, step-by-step guide for installing Apache CloudStack on a single machine, which acts as both the **Management Server** and the **KVM Host**.
 This "all-in-one" setup is perfect for testing, learning, and small-scale deployments.
 The guide covers two different versions: **CloudStack 4.20 on Ubuntu 24.04** and **CloudStack 4.18 on Ubuntu 22.04**.